MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 5. If **tls** is enabled, perform a TLS handshake.

-   * If **clientkey** is present, load the key and if given the certificates in **clientcert**.
+   * If **clientkey** is not empty, load the private key and possibly certificate chain from that file.
+     Same for the certificate chain in **clientcert**.
      Offer them to the server as a client certificate.
-Abort with an error if key and certificates cannot be read.
+Abort with an error if key or certificates cannot be read.

   * If **connect_tls_verify** is 'hash', verify that the hash of certificate offered by the server matches **certhash**.
 The certificate matches if the hexadecimal representation of the hash starts with the hexadecimal digits in **certhash**.
-Note that **certhash** must match the leaf certificate of the server, not any certificate higher up in the certificate chain.
+Use only the leaf certificate in the certificate chain.
+The other certificates in the chain MUST be ignored.
+They MUST NOT be compared against the hash and they MUST NOT be verified against any root certificate.
     Abort if the certificate does not match.

-   * If **connect_tls_verify** is 'cert', load the certificate from file **cert**.
+   * If **connect_tls_verify** is 'cert', read a certificate from file **cert**.
 Abort if that fails.
 Verify the certificate chain offered by the server against this certificate and abort if this fails.